davidteosk/Onexplayer-X1-EGPU-Guide/ThrottleStop-X1.md

 ### Setup the OPTIONS for the 4 modes of profiles

 ### Setup the settings for the Performance TDP profile
+CLICK TPL button to open up the Turbo Power Limit window and configure exactly as shown on screen.
 ![throttlestop-settings-final](https://github.com/davidteosk/Onexplayer-X1-EGPU-Guide/assets/12351598/b432c000-23c9-4b6c-987e-a471ce55a0ad)